Mcotsar/Ancient_Roads_Exploratory_Analysis/README.md

-This repository contains data and scripts used in the following preprint (coming soon!)
+This repository contains data and scripts used in the following preprint: Pazout et al. The road network structure of the Roman Empire reveals the centrality of provincial capitals.

 The repository is organized into 2 folders: `data`, and `code`